The Gifts

 of cosmic throwing down and raising up.

-not the gold of a monarch’s wealth and power,
+not the gold of some king’s wealth and power,

 but ointment for his body